RaXx00n/CPE-it/README.md

 <code>./bin/logstash -f /usr/share/logstash/logstash.conf --path.settings /etc/logstash</code>

-If you encounter permissions errors you may need to open permissons with the following commands:
+If you encounter permissions errors you may need to open permissons to /var/lib/logstash/ and /var/log/logstash/

-<code>chmod -R 777 /var/log/logstash
-chmod -R 777 /var/lib/logstash</code>

 Finally, Logstash will require the Filter Fingerprint plugin.
 Navigate to /usr/share/logstash/ and run:

 <code>./bin/logstash-plugin install logstash-filter-fingerprint</code>

-If you get an error about not being able to write to Gemfile you will need to open permissions with:
+If you get an error about not being able to write to Gemfile you will need to open permissions to Gemfile and Gemfile.lock

-<code>chmod 777 Gemfile
-chmod 777 Gemfile.lock </code>

-<b>Installing Kibana</b>
+Install Kibana from the repo:

 <code>apt-get install kibana</code>

 Test running Kibana from the installation directory (by default /usr/share/kibana) with the command:
 <code>./bin/kibana</code>

-If you encounter permissions errors you may need to open permissions with the following command:
+If you encounter permissions errors you may need to open permissions to /usr/share/kibana/

-<code>chmod -R 777 /usr/share/kibana/</code>

 If you are missing Kibana.yml, it can be found at the Kibana repository here: [repo] and placed at: